-Derry Girls to end after next series
+Derry Girls to end after upcoming series

 "Derry Girls is a love letter to the place I come from and the people who shaped me," said Ms McGee.

-"It has been an honour to write it and I will be forever proud of everything it's achieved," she added, thanking the people of Derry and Northern Ireland.
+"It has been an honour to write it and I will be forever proud of everything it's achieved," she said, thanking the people of Derry and Northern Ireland.

 My Statement about #DerryGirls.
 What a ride! pic.twitter.com/TvYKDRY697— Lisa McGee (@LisaMMcGee) September 23, 2021